 The outcomes of this PhD research will provide new insights into the impact of population management on scavenger populations and the natural cycle of nutrients in ecosystems.
 Furthermore, it will provide new insights into how - and why - the presence of carcasses can contribute to biodiversity.

-Funded by: Graduate School for Production Ecology & Resource Conservation
+This project is funded by: Graduate School for Production Ecology & Resource Conservation